wenqing-2021/commonroad_dataset_converters/README.md

 # Dataset Converters

+**NOTE**: I fork this repo from [here](https://gitlab.lrz.de/tum-cps/dataset-converters) and make some changes to make it work for me.

 This repository contains tools to convert popular datasets, which are publicly available for scientific purposes only, to the CommonRoad format.
 Before converting these datasets, please request them on their respective websites.
 Currently, the [highD](https://www.highd-dataset.com/), [inD](https://www.ind-dataset.com/), and [INTERACTION](http://interaction-dataset.com/) dataset are supported.

 ### Prerequisites